kushwahash/ABuildingProject/README.md

 5. You can also import the project, do the database changes and try to run it directly from the IDE.

+6. Please note, I have not done any JavaScrpt validation till now on the forms.
+So the project can throw exception.
+Also, the search functionality work based on the name of the buildings.

+7. I will improve the project during the weekend.